Coronavirus (Covid-19) advice for volunteers

 5. Be clear on when to self-isolate.

-This advice is based on that provided by Health Protection Scotland and NHS inform and was updated on 17/03/20.
-If you have a recent onset of the following symptoms, you must self-isolate for 7 days from when your symptoms started:
+Follow the advice set out by NHS inform.
+If you have a recent onset of the following symptoms, you must self-isolate for 7 days and arrange for a test:

 If you live in a household with someone who shows any of the above symptoms, you should stay at home for 14 days from the day the illness began in the first person to become ill.
 If you then develop symptoms within the 14 days, you should stay at home for 7 days from when your symptoms begin even if this takes you over the 14-day isolation period.